RazrFalcon/resvg/testing-tools/regression/README.md

 Since this tool will create/delete a lot of files, you should also specify a custom working directory.
 On Linux, a `tmpfs` can be used to reduce HDD/SSD usage.

-Depending on the backend, you might need to set additional environment variables as specified in the [BUILD.adoc](../../BUILD.adoc).
+Depending on the backend, you might need to set additional environment variables.